originell/django-wagtail-turkish-i/README.md

 So what is going on in Django?
 As far as I can tell, Wagtail does not have anything to do with this, as [it simply calls django's slugify()](https://github.com/wagtail/wagtail/blob/e2607f917cc06bdf901ff7a52483ec89ec1115ba/wagtail/core/models.py#L426).
+Furthermore it is possible to re-create the exact same error when using only Django, as is shown in `mysite_django`.

 Now, let's go down the rabbit hole.